rmariuzzo/config-webpack-plugin/README.md

 }
 ```

- > 💁 `config-webpack-plugin` will replace any of these values if the key has a match in the **environment variables**.
+ > 💁 `config-webpack-plugin` will replace any of these configuration values if the key matches an **environment variable**.

 ## Development